BertMaurau/php-simple-restapi/README.md

 # Simple Restful API Example
+A plain and simple PHP Restful API-base without the overhead of existing frameworks.

 Just a simple PHP "seed" project that can be used to quickly get started with your own restful API.